Amazon begins rolling out bigger UPS and FedEx-style delivery trucks

 By Lisa Baertlein and P.J.
 Huffstutter

-LOS ANGELES/CHICAGO, July 10 (Reuters) - Amazon.com AMZN.O is launching a new fleet of bigger, boxier trucks like those favored by rival package carriers United Parcel Service Inc UPS.N and FedEx Corp FDX.N, as it fights to fix widespread pandemic-fueled delivery delays that sent customers into the arms of competitors like Walmart Inc WMT.N.
+LOS ANGELES/CHICAGO, July 10 (Reuters) - Amazon.com is launching a new fleet of bigger, boxier trucks like those favored by rival package carriers United Parcel Service Inc and FedEx Corp , as it fights to fix widespread pandemic-fueled delivery delays that sent customers into the arms of competitors like Walmart Inc .

 Amazon is under pressure to make good on one- and two-day deliveries promised to customers who subscribe to its $119 annual Prime service.
 Orders for food, computers, toys and exercise equipment surged after states issued stay-at-home orders to battle the pandemic, overwhelming Amazon's network and adding days and even weeks to delivery times.